Nechir-89/quiz-app-MERN/README.md

-# quiz-app-MERN
+# Quiz App
-this is a quiz application with Node.js and React.js
+This is a quiz application with MERN stack